xXCrash2BomberXx/Bython/README.md

 - run `bython "path_to_bython_file/filename.txt" -e -n` in a command line to run the file and not save the compiled copy

 More configurations can be found by running `bython -h`

-An example file has been provided in the attachments and linked [here](https://github.com/xXCrash2BomberXx/Bython/releases/download/1.0.0/example.txt)

 **Minor Bugs:**
 - Type annotations don't work on constants.